triton-inference-server/tensorflow_backend/mirror/README.md

 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

+# Triton-TensorFlow Mirror

+## What are the files in this directory?

 This directory contains a mirror of the patch to upstream TensorFlow.

+## How can I use these files?

-This can serve as a reference for making changes to TensorFlow.
+They can serve as a reference for making changes to TensorFlow for use with this backend.
 These files are not used with Triton's current build.